marcelovcpereira/b3loader/README.md

 Shows historical data from B3 (Brazilian Stock Exchange) in visual dashboards.

-Composed of 3 parts:
+Composed of 4 parts:

 - `B3loader`: Golang project that loads backup files, parses and persists the data on a Influx database

 - `InfluxDB`: Event database that stores stock information

+- `B3loader-front`: Frontend application for visualizing customized charts

-- `Grafana`: Visualization tool that provides a dashboard for visualizing the data in the database
+- `Grafana`: (optional) Visualization tool that provides a dummy dashboard for visualizing the data in the database

 ## Requirements